jecki/DHParser/README.md

 DHParser
 ========

-DHParser - The domian specific language (DSL) construction kit for the Digit Humanities
+DHParser - A parser generator and domain specific language (DSL) construction
+           kit for the Digit Humanities

 Features